kocolosk/couchxray/README.md

 # couchxray

-_couchxray_ is a command-line tool which outputs the CouchDB features used by a database/databases and was inspired by the Python project [xray](https://github.com/cloudant-labs/xray) by Will Holley.
-On a per database basis, _couchxray outputs whether the database is using:
+_couchxray_ is a command-line tool which outputs the CouchDB features used by a database and was inspired by the Python project [xray](https://github.com/cloudant-labs/xray) by Will Holley.
+On a per database basis, _couchxray outputs whether it is using:

 - global MapReduce views and which reducers (built-in or bespoke) are being used.
 - Lucene-based search indexes or Cloudant-specific Geospatial indexes.